floccusaddon/website/start.md

 * Thirdly, you may use any server that supports [WebDAV](https://en.wikipedia.org/wiki/WebDAV).
 There is a number of [public services supporting WebDAV access](https://community.cryptomator.org/t/webdav-urls-of-common-cloud-storage-services/75), or you can use a bare [Nextcloud](https://nextcloud.com) server without the Bookmarks app, or you can use [LoFloccus](https://github.com/TCB13/LoFloccus) as a companion app to sync to a file on your local disk.

+* Make a backup of your bookmarks.
+Whenever you are syncing data, you should make regular backups to avoid losing data due to bugs or misconfiguration.

 # 1. Install floccus
 Floccus is known to work in Chrome, Firefox, Edge, Opera, Vivaldi, Brave and Kiwi.
 Click on one of the following links to install floccus in your browser.